Subscribe to our newsletterWe’ll send you our favorite blog posts, tutorials, events, and more!

 There are a few approaches you can take in teaching kids how to code.
 Private classes with well-versed instructors are one of the most conducive ways to not only expose your kids to programming and proficiently develop your children’s coding skills, but also sustain their interest in the subject.

-At Juni, we offer private online classes for students ages 5-18 to learn to code at their own pace and from the comfort of their own homes.
+At Juni, we offer private and group online classes for students ages 8-18 to learn to code at their own pace and from the comfort of their own homes.

 Via video conference, our students and instructors share a screen.
 This way, the instructor is with them every step of the way.
 The instructor first begins by reviewing homework from the last class and answering questions.
 Then, the student works on the day’s coding lesson.